aptech/docs/docs/CR-strsect.rst

     :param len: the length of the substring.
     :type len: scalar

-    :returns: y (*string*), the extracted substring, or a null string if *start* is greater than the length of *str*.
+    :return y: the extracted substring, or a null string if *start* is greater than the length of *str*.

+    :type y: string

 Remarks
 -------